LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 The LDAR-Sim software is organized using the following structure:

-- Root
+- Root(LDAR_Sim)
   - inputs
   - install
   - outputs
   - src
   - simulations
+  - external_sensors

 - CHANGELOG.md
+- ParameterMigrationGuide.md
 - LICENSE.txt
 - README.md
 - USER_MANUAL.md

 The **Root** folder includes all code, inputs, and outputs necessary to run LDAR-Sim.
 From a software perspective, the root folder is the parent to the src folder (folder containing LDAR_sim_main).
 This folder will be always be the root folder when making relative references in LDAR-Sim.
-For example, if input_directory is specified as_ ./inputs _from anywhere in the code, the targeted folder will be_ {absolute_path_to} / Root / inputs_.
+For example, if input_directory is specified as _./inputs_ from anywhere in the code, the targeted folder will be _{absolute_path_to} / Root / inputs_.

 The **inputs** folder contains input files required to run LDAR-Sim.
 These include airport files, empirical leak and vent data, facility lists, facility type defaults, and other inputs.